Colonialism, Neocolonialism, Colonialism, ethnocentrism, acculturation

 have concentrated on the technologies, media products and processes of Western exporting

 countries with little concomitant concern for importing countries.
-These biases stem from
+Cultural imperialism

 paradigm presents some serious problems in terms of data measurement and research design

 models.
-In brief, the cultural imperialism model, while yielding extensive and often
+The cultural imperialism model, while yielding extensive and often useful

 Dunch, Ryan, History and Theory, Volume 41, Number 3, October 2002 , pp. 301-325(25)